 Organic solar cells by infinityPV - fast roll-to-roll (R2R) printing & coating

-Organic solar cells have the advantage to be fully solution processable using printing and coating methods.
+Organic solar cells have the advantage to be fully solution-processable using printing and coating methods.
 The processing has been shown in labs on a variety of different substrates other than rigid glass, such as plastic foil (PET, PEN, barrier) or metal foil.
 The fastest fabrication can be achieved using full roll-to-roll (R2R) processes in a machine as shown in Figure 1.
 Companies such as infinityPV.com employing ambient R2R printing and coating methods for the fabrication of flexible organic solar cells as shown in the video on the movie slider.

 Different coating and printing processes can be used and will be described in more detail in the following sections

 Further important processing units for the fabrication of functional devices on foil are pre-treatment tools such as corona or plasma to increase the surface energy of the substrate.
 It is used to improve wetting and adhesion of the ink (e.g. silver ink) to the bare substrate surface.
-To remove dust particles and impurities from the surface prior printing a web cleaning station is used.
+To remove dust particles and impurities from the surface prior to printing a web cleaning station is used.

-After the actual deposition of the liquid ink the wet layer has to be dry before getting in contact with the roller.
+After the actual deposition of the liquid ink, the wet layer has to be dry before getting in contact with the roller.
 Hot air ovens are typically used and can be supported by infrared dryers.
 The maximum drying temperature is limited by the substrate material (e.g. 130-140°C for PET).
 The drying time is ultimately defined by web speed and dryer length.